EvanGrillo/FinTech_Course/homework/1_module/README.md

   **Summary**:

   Zillow draws over 4x the average monthly visitors and over 5x the gross profit as Redfin.
 However, Redfin has greater overall revenue.
 A deeper-dive analysis would provide greater insights into the differences between business / financial models and long term strategy.
+A future study could be to explore the possibility of a duopoly forming in the online real estate industry, considering the dominant positions of Zillow and Refin.

 ## Recommendations

 - **Suggested Product/Service:**

-1. Add a feature for verified home tourers to provide their value estimates, in addition observations
+  1. Add a feature for verified home tourers to provide their value estimates, in addition to tour observations
   2. Stop practice of hiding historical sales and other listing/relisting data
-3. Improve matching algorithms by adding more user preference field inputs
+  3. Improve matching algorithms by adding more user preference field inputs (expand common key words to filters)
   4. Make home value estimator and other private calculators open source
   5. Share results of inspections

 - **Benefits:**

   1. It would help to democraticize the process by sourcing data from tourers
   2. Other firms like Zillow share the data
   3. Other platforms such as Zillow have a better search UI/UX and filters
-4. By showing the math, consumers may be more engaged in the logic
+  4. By showing the math, consumers may be more confident in property value
   5. Use inspection reports to reduce waste

+- **Technologies:**

-- **Technologies:** Redfin can implement these changes using their existing technology stack, e.g. JavaScript, Python and PostgreSQL.
+  Redfin can implement these changes using their existing technology stack, e.g. JavaScript, Python and PostgreSQL.

 [^1]: (https://investors.redfin.com/financial-information)
 [^2]: (https://medium.com/@daveselinger/consumer-first-technology-second-short-term-profit-last-redfin-principles-from-founding-to-ipo-5a05cae6f3ad)